charlesrocabert/Koch-et-al-Gene-expression-evolution-is-predictable-and-driven-by-indirect-selection-pressures/README.md

 </p>

 <p align="justify">
-This repository contains the complete transcriptomics pipeline, as well as post-analysis scripts, developed for the manuscript <strong><em>Gene expression evolution is predicted by stronger indirect selection at more pleiotropic genes</em></strong> (https://doi.org/10.1101/2024.07.22.604294).
+This repository contains the complete transcriptomics pipeline, as well as post-analysis scripts, developed for the manuscript <strong><em>Gene expression evolution is predicted by stronger indirect selection at more pleiotropic genes</em></strong> (see <a href="https://doi.org/10.1093/evlett/qraf039">Evolution Letters, 2025</a>).
 The pipeline addresses various facets of the transcriptomics data obtained from the <em>Tribolium castaneum</em> laboratory adaptive experiment published in <a href="https://doi.org/10.1371/journal.pgen.1008768">Koch & Guillaume (2020a)</a>, <a href="https://doi.org/10.1111/mec.15607">Koch & Guillaume (2020b)</a> and <a href="https://doi.org/10.1111/evo.14119">Koch et al. (2020)</a>.
 </p>

 <p align="justify">